snabbco/snabb/src/core/timeline.md

 Create a new timeline at the given shared memory path.

+- *entries* defaults to 1024*1024 entries (64 megabytes).
+This could be increased if more events are needed.
+The value must be a power of 2.
+- *stringtablesize* defaults to one megabyte.
+This is expected to be more than sufficient.

 — Function **define** *timeline* *category* *priority* *message*

 Defines a message that can be logged to this timeline.
 Returns a